Arts & Sciences Residency « Quantum Studio » in Vancouver – IIIrd Edition

 Ranked among the top 50 universities in the world (2nd in Canada), UBC is the oldest university in British Columbia.
 It has over 70,000 students (around 60,000 on the Vancouver campus and 12,000 on the Okanagan campus) and more than 5,000 researchers.
 The priority areas supported by research at UBC cover global themes such as:

-• Health and the response to pandemics: One Health / Global Health
+• The response to pandemics: One Health / Global Health

 • The biodiversity crisis in relation to climate change: preservation of the oceans, marine biodiversity, preservation of forests, etc.